spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 Discount application is a discount configuration option that defines the products to which a discount is applied.

 There are two types of discount application:
-* Query String
+* Query string
 * Promotional product

 ### Query string

-Query String is a discount application type that uses [decision rules](#decision-rule) to dynamically determine which products qualify for discounts.
+Query string is a discount application type that uses [decision rules](#decision-rule) to dynamically determine which products qualify for discounts.

 The discount in the example below applies to white products.
 ![Query collection](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/collection-query.png)